 3. Shared parking lot.
 The Commission may authorize abutting landowners to utilize one common parking area on either property, provided that the common parking area will contain the minimum number of spaces required by these regulations for each use collectively.
-Each property owner will sign a formal shared parking agreement that will run with the land binding present and future owners to allow common use of the parking area and requiring the owners to a portion of the costs of maintenance of the common parking areas and to delineate the location of the cross-access easement area, including walkways, on the shared parking site plan to indicate that vehicular crosspatronage among the adjacent uses will located within a maximum walking distance of five hundred feet (500').
+Each property owner will sign a formal shared parking agreement that will run with the land binding present and future owners to allow common use of the parking area and requiring the owners to a portion of the costs of maintenance of the common parking areas and to delineate the location of the shared parking site plan to indicate that vehicular cross-patronage among the adjacent uses will located within a maximum walking distance of five hundred feet (500').